wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 * IaaS - Networking
 <br /><br />

+## Triggers to migration

+An IDC July 2020 study identified these "trigger events" most important in leading the organization to use cloud services:
+1. Data has grown beyond the capacity of existing system.
+2. IT budgets being contstrained or reduced.
+3. Support digital transformation initiative.
+4. Need functionality or services only found in cloud offerings
+5. Keeping up with compliance across regions (GDPR, etc.)
+6. Failing to meet demands of business due to legacy systems

 ## What to do with legacy systems

-* <strong>Retain</strong> - and keep recruiting/retraining new people on how to work on the app, knowing that it would be difficult to attract and retain the best willing to endure the toil and disrespect from their friends.
+* <strong>Retain</strong> (not moving) - keep recruiting/retraining new people on how to work on the app, knowing that it would be difficult to attract and retain the best willing to endure the toil and disrespect from their friends.

 * <strong>Retire</strong> the system to force workers to do something else.